 The Childcare Programs

-The mission of this program is about offering vulnerable children in the community a level of care that they do not receive at home, either because they come from poorer families or they live at the centers.
-Some of these children have HIV/AIDS and have been abandoned by family members.
-Sadly, due to the stigma attached to HIV/AIDS, these children are often neglected in Africa.
+The mission of this program is about offering vulnerable children in the community a level of care that they do not receive at home, primarily due to poverty.
+Some children have HIV/AIDS and, sadly, due to the stigma attached to this disease, these children are often neglected in Africa.
 The children volunteers come into contact with during their placement have been extremely disadvantaged by their circumstances and will have endured a great deal of hardship - much of it holding back their development.
 Love Volunteers works with multiple centers around Nairobi which offer many different experiences.

 Goals of this Project: